 Q24: DOES EVERYONE IN MY GROUP HAVE TO HAVE A DOG, OR CAN SOME HAVE DOGS AND SOME RUN WITHOUT A DOG?

 A24: Groups can consist of runners with dogs and runners without dogs.
 Minimum of Four dogs per team of 4 or more to be considered for a group prize.
 Only the top 4 runners with registered dogs will be counted towards Group Prizes.

 All dogs and persons within a single group must get along.

-A24: There will be parking at the event and carpooling is highly encouraged!
-You can park at VWK9 Academy (at the race) car park.
+A25: There will be parking at the event and carpooling is highly encouraged!
+You can park at any of the available parking areas.
 Staff will guide you in come race day.

-For those bringing RV`s and Tents, you will be directed to the special fun parking area close to the event
+For those bringing RV’s and Tents, you will be directed to the campground parking areas.

-A28: If there is water that is deeper than 5 feet, we provide an alternate route for non-swimmers, or a rope to hold onto to pull yourself across.
-Our race director “the mad Brit” has been known to throw in some last minute crazy water features.
+A29: If there is water that is deeper than 5 feet, we provide an alternate route for non-swimmers, or a rope to hold onto to pull yourself across.
+All obstacles are optional, though—you can skip the water obstacles for a 3-minute penalty.

 1. “I can do anything” attitude.

 2. A change of clothes – We’ll have hoses to rinse off.

 4. A portable kennel may be a good idea if camping / RV and staying for evening function, that way we know your dog is secure when resting / wanting a break from the festivities.